 This doesn't have to be a black-or-white issue.
-The USDA has a formal definition for sustainable agriculture (see sidebar).
-It recognizes the value of economically viable production of food and fiber and presents an increased awareness of the efficient use of resources and quality of life.
+Agriculture and Agri-Food Canada has a definition for sustainable agriculture (see sidebar).
+It recognizes the value of economically viable production of food and presents an increased awareness of the efficient use of resources and quality of life.